Westlake Chemical Data Scientist Salary | $147K-$185K+ | Levels.fyi

 The median Data Scientist compensation in United States package at Westlake Chemical totals $177K per year.
-View the base salary, stock, and bonus breakdowns for Westlake Chemical's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Westlake Chemical's total compensation packages.
 Last updated: 11/1/2025

 Company